 Lexus / RX / range

 THE RX SUV is a vital part of the Lexus sales volume holy trinity, along with

 numerous small improvements – but is this enough for Lexus to remain relevant

-Model release date: June 2012
+Model release dates: June 2012 - October 2015

 GoAuto’s New Car Buying Service

 THE third-generation Lexus RX was built on a new platform, with new rear

 suspension, transmission and all-wheel-drive system, plus new technologies such